faceyspacey/redux-first-router/docs/connectRoutes.md

 `initialState` on the client hydrated from that.
 2) on the server, on first load, it also WILL NOT be called because it is expected to be handled manually in order to allow you to syncronously `await` its result before sending your HTML to the client.
 See the
 [server side rendering](./docs/server-rendering.md) doc for the idiomatic way to do this.
+* **confirmLeave** is a function that can optionally block navigation away from the route.
+It receives the current redux state and the action as arguments.
+If you return a falsy value, navigation will be allowed.
+Otherwise, The default behaviour is to call `window.confirm` on attempted navigation, and display the string returned from `confirmLeave` as the message in the browser yes|no dialog.
+You can customize what happens when navigation is blocked using the `displayConfirmLeave` option to `routesMap` (see below).
+You must do this on react-native, since there is no `window.confirm`.
+In this case, you can return any type of value you want.
+See this [blocking navigation](./blocking-navigation.md) for more details

 ## Options